Generic name: etoposide phosphate (e TOE poe side FOS fate)

 How is etoposide phosphate given?

-Etoposide phosphate is injected into a vein through an IV.
+Etoposide is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Etoposide phosphate is usually given for 4 or 5 days in a row every 3 to 4 weeks.
-Follow your doctor's instructions.
+For lung cancer: Etoposide phosphate is usually given for 4 or 5 days in a row.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when etoposide phosphate is injected.